kiranbayram/car-adverts-rest-api/README.md

    `sortby=[field_name]`

-   If `sortby` query param is not specified, results will be sorted by car advert id.
+   If `sortby` query param is not specified, results will be sorted by car advert id. [field_name] is case insensitive.
 * **Data Params**
     None